Virtual-Labs/test-report/README.md

-# test_report
+# test_reports
-This repository holds the test report of all the virtual labs.
+This repository holds the Test Reports of all the virtual Labs.